Siyabonga95-lab/Project_1_10/README.md

 - Responsive Design

 ## Student Information
-This project was created by a student passionate about anime, art, and storytelling.
+This project is created by me a  passionate student about anime, art, and storytelling.
 The project demonstrates web development skills while showcasing creative work.

 ---
-*Student Project - Part 3 Implementation Complete*
+* Project - Part 3 Implementation Complete*